Best Practices to Improve AI Voice Agent Reliability

 2. Version Everything

 A model update, prompt tweak, or pipeline change can alter how a voice agent behaves.
-Without version control, debugging becomes challenging as you know the voice agent degraded, but not when or why.

 With Hamming, each test, prompt, and model configuration is tagged and traceable, so teams can see exactly when performance drift begins and roll back with confidence.